Gain deeper insights into the maritime industry with detailed updates on key developments and trends, meticulously curated by our team of specialists.

 This "crush load" demands precise coordination to process passengers and crew efficiently.
 Today, the expectation is for passengers to move from curb to ship—or vice versa—in just 15 minutes at homeports, highlighting the need for operational efficiency, including baggage check, security, and U.S. Customs and Border Protection (CBP) procedures.
 For U.S. international airports, after deplaning, a passenger may need to walk up to 15 minutes just to arrive at CBP, depending on the terminal design.
 CBP processing and baggage retrieval can vary significantly, influenced by factors such as the airport’s infrastructure, time of day, passenger volume, citizenship status, participation in programs like Global Entry or Mobile Passport, and the season.

-This is because in cruise travel, passengers typically enter a terminal that serves one vessel, with direct access to the ship, whereas airports serve hundreds of planes through interconnected gate systems, each carrying far fewer passengers than a cruise ship.
+In cruise travel, passengers typically enter a terminal that serves one vessel, with direct access to the ship, whereas airports serve hundreds of planes through interconnected gate systems, each carrying far fewer passengers than a cruise ship.

 This highlights the space efficiency of well-designed and strategically planned cruise terminals.
 They are capable of moving passengers quickly and effectively in an expedient manner.
 To further explore the comparisons, the following table provides a glimpse of the potential crush loads at homeports comparing to the theoretical similar crush at an airport.